MicrosoftDocs/cloud-adoption-framework/docs/govern/index.md

 # Governance in the Microsoft Cloud Adoption Framework for Azure

-The cloud creates new paradigms for the technologies that support the business.
-These new paradigms also change how those technologies are adopted, managed, and governed.
-When entire virtual datacenters can be torn down and rebuilt with a line of code executed by an unattended process, it's time to rethink traditional approaches.
+Putting a business in the cloud creates new paradigms for the technologies that support that business.
+These new paradigms change how those technologies are adopted, managed, and governed.
+When you can delete and rebuild an entire virtual data center with a line of code that's executed by an unattended process, it's time to rethink traditional approaches.
 This reasoning is especially true for governance.

 Cloud governance is an iterative process.
 For organizations with existing policies that govern on-premises IT environments, cloud governance should complement those policies.
-The level of corporate policy integration between on-premises and the cloud varies depending on cloud governance maturity and a digital estate in the cloud.
+The level of corporate policy integration between on-premises and the cloud varies depending on cloud governance maturity and the nature of the digital estate in the cloud.
 As the cloud estate changes over time, so do cloud governance processes and policies.
 Use the following exercises to help you start building your initial governance foundation:

 1. [Establish your methodology](./methodology.md): Establish a basic understanding of the methodology that drives cloud governance in the Cloud Adoption Framework to begin thinking through the end state solution.